THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 • Token: RUNE — liquidity bonding and security

-• February 2025: Used for Bybit hack money laundering
+• February 2025: Bybit hack laundering via THORChain

 Who is THORChain for?
 Users who specifically need native cross-chain swaps (real BTC to real ETH) and cannot or will not use centralized exchanges.
 Crypto-native users comfortable with protocol risk.

 Who is THORChain NOT for?
 Risk-averse users.
-Anyone seeking yield products.
+Anyone seeking yield products (they no longer exist).
 Users with large amounts to swap.
 Those concerned about regulatory compliance.

 THORChain Review - How It Works